zainab-ali/aquascape/docs/reference/time.md

 ### awakeDelay

-The `awakeDelay` operator is similar to `fixedDelay`.
+The `awakeDelay` operator is similar to `fixedDelay`, but outputs the elapsed time.

 It sleeps for a given amount of time before outputting a duration, then repeats infinitely.
 The duration corresponds to the elapsed time since the resulting stream was first pulled on.

 @:example(awakeDelay) {
   drawChunked = false